Civil Rights Policies and Procedures

 Complaints Relating to Discrimination or Sexual Harassment

 National University is committed to maintaining a working and learning environment in which students, faculty, and staff can develop intellectually, professionally, personally, and socially.
 Such an atmosphere must be free of intimidation, fear, coercion, and reprisal.
-The University prohibits discrimination or harassment on the basis of race, ethnic or national origin, religion, age, sex, color, physical or mental disability, marital or veteran status under any program or activity offered under its control.
+The University prohibits discrimination or harassment on the basis of race, ethnic or national origin, religion, age, gender, sexual orientation, color, physical or mental disability, marital or veteran status under any program or activity offered under its control.

 In keeping with this commitment, the University also maintains a strict policy that prohibits sexual harassment, which includes harassment based on gender, pregnancy, childbirth, or related medical condition and inappropriate conduct of a sexual nature.
 This policy applies regardless of the gender or sexual orientation of the complainant or the alleged harasser.